puma13992/medicine-list/README.md

   ![Add medication no confirm, invalid choice](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/add-medication-not-correct.JPG)

-  - If the user chooses to re-enter the medication, they will be returned to this input.
+  - If the user chooses to re-enter the medication, he/she will be returned to this input.
-  - If the user selects 'return to the main menu', they will be returned to the initial screen with the input of the name.
+  - If the user selects 'return to the main menu', he/she will be returned to the initial screen with the input of the name.

   ![Add medication return](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/add-medication-not-correct-return.JPG)